Hardware-efficient AI and ML

 Research challenges

-The impressive progress in this field comes with drastic increases in model sizes and complexities.
-As such, enabling powerful ML algorithms in a constrained memory, latency and/or energy budget comes with several exciting challenges.
+Enabling powerful ML algorithms in a constrained memory, latency, energy and/or carbon budget comes with several exciting challenges.
 Execution efficiency can be obtained by customizing processor architectures to the models of interest.
 Yet, the speed at which new models emerge, impede such tight co-optimization, and require the hardware platforms to be flexible towards future developments.
 The challenge is hence to strike the right balance between customization and flexibility.
 Our MICAS team continued to work on several innovations towards this goal.

 Multi-core ML platforms and custom compilation infrastructure